iron-canuck/iron_cipher_mk1/README.md

 ## Description

 Iron Cipher Mark I: your no-nonsense, simple encryption and decryption tool.
 Input a word, encrypt it using a basic cipher, and decrypt it back to the original using the same key.
 You can even decrypt other words with that key, keeping things flexible and secure.
+Now with a decoding feature, because sometimes, you've gotta break the code on your terms.
+Just enter the key in a JSON format, punch in the word, and let the Cipher handle the rest.
+Easy.
+Secure.
+Iron Canuck-approved.

 ## Features

 - **Encryption**: Enter a word, encrypt it, and watch the magic happen.
 - **Decryption**: Take that encrypted word, flip it, and get back to the real deal.
+- **Decoding**: Got a key?
+Decode any word encrypted with it—because why not make things even more flexible?
 - **Data Persistence**: Save that ciphered data in a neat JSON file for future reference.
 - **Sleek Interface**: Built with `customtkinter`—because we like things clean and smooth.